Fit as a Mama Bear

 Pinterest image with text: homemade muscle rub in a mason jar in front of towels with spoon in the jar

-Pinterest image: Homemade muscle rub in a glass jar with a red string around it being held by two fingers
+Homemade muscle rub in a glass jar with a red string around it being held by two fingers.

-I love making my own spa and pampering products (like stress-relieving bath bombs) because it’s just so easy.
+I love making my own spa and pampering products (like stress-relieving bath bombs or even things like natural homemade deodorant) because it's just so easy.
 Likewise, I adore making homemade remedies for common problems (like these honey lemon cough drops).

 Furthermore, being able to use only natural products is a huge relief and helps in eliminating hormone-altering chemicals.